wgsl-tooling-wg/wesl-js/tools/Build-Tools.md

 - sorts package.json fields via `fix:pkgJsonFormat`
 (but then biome needs to run for for final formatting for e.g. multiline vs oneline arrays).
 - fixes inconsistent package dependencies via `fix:syncpack`.

+### dependencies in the monorepo
+- each package package.json declares its own regular and peer dependencies
+- shared devDependencies are moved to the root package for convenient mgmt
+- examples package.json files are intended to be read standalone by users, and so declare all of their own dependencies.